ASquirrelsTail/cookbook/README.md

 A test driven development process was followed for the backend, adding a test for each new feature and checking that test failed before doing what was necessary to ensure the test passed before repeating the process for the next feature.
 Once the test spec was developed and features implemented the code could be refactored and retested to ensure nothing broke.
 The whole test suite could be rerun after other features were added to ensure they didn't impact earlier features.

 Example users were created to walk through the user stories established [here](https://github.com/ASquirrelsTail/cookbook/blob/master/preprod/ux.md).

+User testing was employed once the site was feature complete to make sure it was easy to understand and use.

+An in depth breakdown and examples of the testing approach can be found [here](https://github.com/ASquirrelsTail/cookbook/blob/master/tests/testing.md).

 ## Deployment